scvalex/ltc/docs/interim.md

 stores, clients, and proxies.
 Because LTc is written in Haskell, the APIs for these components is specified with type-classes.

+Stores expose the key-value store API described in Section
+\ref{sec:kv-store}.
+They are responsible for storing entries persistently, and for managing the change history for each value.
+For instance, the "Ltc.Reference" store is the straightforward implementation of a key-value store on top of a file system, where each entry is represented by a file.
+Although it works, it is grossly inefficient in terms of disk-space.
+Thanks to the store abstraction, different implementation could be tested without affecting the rest of LTc's code.

+Clients serve as high-level "handles" for working with stores.
+They are short lived, usually created in response to some external event, and may expose a different API than underlying store.
+For instance, in addition to the basic client which just re-exposes the store API, we could have a Redis client, which exposes Redis's API and is responsible for translating Redis API calls to store API calls.

+Proxies are abstractions around some external interface; they are both the only way for an external entity to interact with an LTc node, and the only way for an LTc node to interact with the outside world.
+For instance, the UDP proxy is responsible for listening on an UDP port, spawning clients in response to received messages, and sending messages in response to internal events.
+Other proxies would offer support for different protocols such as BP, or Redis.

+\clearpage

 ~~~~ {.sourceCode}

     +------+  +------+